NeuroBench/neurobench/docs/custom_metrics.rst

-Create you own metric
+Custom Metrics
 ======================

 This guide explains how to create custom metrics using the NeuroBench framework.
-Metrics are categorized into three types:
+Metrics are categorized into two types:
-**Static Metrics**, **Workload Metrics**, and **Accumulated Metrics**.
+**Static Metrics** and **Workload Metrics**.
 Each type has a specific purpose and use case, and this document provides examples for defining metrics for each type.

 Metric Types